 Importance of Genetic Testing

 Genetic testing can help determine whether a particular breed (or specimen) is a carrier for some of the more serious genetic diseases.
 For example, the OFA has a list of breeds in which degenerative myelopathy is a concern.
 Such breeds like Great Pyrenees and Pembroke Welsh Corgis are on the list.
+The same organization specializes also in scoring dogs for hip and elbow dysplasia based on phenotypic evidence.

 A breeder of one of the dogs on the list would definitely want to test the champion stud (prior to purchase if possible) to see if it is a carrier of this disease.
 If it is, it should not be used for breeding purposes, and it definitely should not be graded up to a close relative because two recessive genes would make this fatal disease a reality.